Wellington in Lorain County, Ohio — The American Midwest (Great Lakes)

 Topics.
 This historical marker is listed in these topic lists: Architecture • Notable Buildings.
 A significant historical year for this entry is 1885.

 Location.
 41° 10.075′ N, 82° 13.017′ W. Marker is in Wellington, Ohio, in Lorain County.
-Marker can be reached from South Main Street (Ohio Route 58) just south of East Herrick Avenue (Ohio Route 18), on the left when traveling south.
+It can be reached from South Main Street (Ohio Route 58) just south of East Herrick Avenue ( Route 18), on the left when traveling south.
 Marker is mounted at eye-level on the northwest corner of the subject building, facing South Main Street.
 Touch for map.
 Marker is at or near this postal address: 115 Willard Memorial Square, Wellington OH 44090, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Wells Building (within shouting distance of this marker); Archibald M. Willard (within shouting distance of this marker); Howk Memorial Park (within shouting distance of this marker); Spirit of ’76 (within shouting distance of this marker); First United Methodist Church (within shouting distance of this marker); Herrick Memorial Library (within shouting distance of this marker); Wellington, Ohio Established 1818 (within shouting distance of this marker); Myron T. Herrick (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Wells Building (within shouting distance of this marker); Archibald M. Willard (within shouting distance of this marker); Howk Memorial Park (within shouting distance of this marker); Spirit of 76 (within shouting distance of this marker); First United Methodist Church (within shouting distance of this marker); Herrick Memorial Library (within shouting distance of this marker); Wellington, Ohio Established 1818 (within shouting distance of this marker); Myron T. Herrick (within shouting distance of this marker).
 Touch for a list and map of all markers in Wellington.

 Regarding Wellington Town Hall.
 Contributing property, Wellington Center Historic District, National Register of Historic Places #74001556.